 Skip to content

-Editor Agents enable you to integrate your own API endpoint, such as your own model hosted on a server (or in a cloud function), with Encord to enhance your annotation processes.
-Agents can be called while annotating in the Label Editor.
-Some common use-cases are:
+Editor Agents allow you to integrate your own API endpoint with Encord, enhancing your annotation processes.
+For example, this could be a model hosted on a server or a cloud function.
+Annotators can trigger Editor Agents while annotating in the Label Editor.

 • Validate the current state of the annotations within a frame, video, or image group.
 You might, for example, want to give the labelers an option to annotate the current state of the labels before submitting.